 If you are like most adults, you struggle with the blissful balance between work and family life.
 This is completely understandable given the mounting responsibilities many professionals, spouses, significant others, parents, and grandparents face.
 Here is a practical way to quickly narrow down the chaos, stress and time limitations you experience.

 Approach your life as if you were a college professor.
 It is okay if you are not an instructor.
 You simply need to apply the genius principle they use when grading papers.
-There is a rubric - which includes specific components that need to be incorporated and your grade is based on this formula.
+There is a rubric - which includes specific components that need to be incorporated and the grade is based on this formula.
 So, if you want an A in life, pay attention.

-Create your own rubric for life, that is unique to your values, beliefs, spirituality, culture and passion.
+Create your own rubric for life, that is unique to your values, beliefs, spirituality, culture, and passion.
 Here is an example.
-You determine
+You determine:

 1) time with family